Wentworth warmly welcomes international students from throughout the world.

 What makes Wentworth College Unique?

 Wentworth College is an academically focused small private school based in Gulf Harbour, Auckland, New Zealand.
 We offer the Cambridge International Exams (CIE) with international students benefiting from small classroom sizes, and a commitment to academic excellence.
 Over 95% of our students go on to University, either here in New Zealand or overseas.
-We have 230 students in total, and approximately 24 International students from China, South Korea, Thailand, Japan, France and Germany.
+We have 260 students in total, and pre-covid pandemic, usually had around 30 International students from China, South Korea, Thailand, Japan, France and Germany.
 We have seen these students make commendable progress in their studies, and their language skills, thanks to our strong ESOL programme.

 One of the reasons that International Students choose Wentworth College is because we offer the Cambridge International Examinations (CIE).
 These are one of the most internationally recognised qualifications, and so whether a student wishes to continue their education in New Zealand, or in their home country, or venture out to Europe or America, leading universities worldwide value and recognise the Cambridge qualifications.
 Many of our international students go on to study at prestigious universities around the world.
 Over 95% of Year 13 students gain University Entrance last year with CIE.

 Wentworth College has been acknowledged as a leading global educator and awarded the status of Cambridge Centre of Excellence, which places us in the top 1% of 6,000 Cambridge schools worldwide.

 Explore the subjects you can study here: